DIPlib/diplib/README.md

   MIT License

-Note that all of these have permissive open-source licenses similar in spirit to the Apache License, except for *OME Bio-Formats*.
+Note that all of these have permissive open-source licenses similar in spirit to the Apache License.

 *DIPlib* also optionally links against:

 - *FFTW3* (as installed on your system, not used by default)
-  Copyright (c) 2003, 2007-14 Matteo Frigo
+  Copyright 2003, 2007-14 Matteo Frigo
-  Copyright (c) 2003, 2007-14 Massachusetts Institute of Technology
+  Copyright 2003, 2007-14 Massachusetts Institute of Technology
   GNU General Public License, Version 2 (**not compatible with the Apache License**)

 *DIPviewer* links against the following libraries: